 Passage from The Broken Leg Buck

 My eyes came back open and I was scared.
 My mind was racing.
 I didn’t know where I was, how I got there or who I was with.
 My legs were trembling.
 I looked straight ahead and feared for my life.
 I knew something wasn’t right, but I couldn’t place it.
 My head felt funny.
 My fingers were tingling and I had a pounding headache.
 I sat there dumbfounded.
 After approximately five minutes I realized that I needed something to eat.
 I rummaged through my backpack and found some Snickers candy bars.
 I quickly shoveled them into my mouth.
-My blood sugar level had hit rock bottom.
+My had hit rock bottom.
 I was in the beginning stages of an insulin reaction.
 I didn’t panic.
 I chose to sit tight, eat my candy and wait for my blood levels to come back to an acceptable level.
 After about a half hour I started feeling better.
 I noticed a small doe feeding up the hill.
 She was coming out of the cedar swamp below.
 I sat still and she fed past me.
 She never saw me and continued on her way.
 I waited a little while to make sure nothing was following her and then I headed back to meet Dad.

 Passage from The Sleeping Buck

 The morning dragged at first.
 I sat there and stared into the sky.
 I was complaining to myself and asking whoever was listening why the weather always had to be crappy.
 As I fidgeted around I caught movement on the small, steep knob off to my right.
 I instantly identified the deer as the long tined buck that I had seen a few other times.
 Once again, I didn’t have a shot.
 I kept hearing Dad and Jeff over and over in my head, “You might just as well shoot.
 What do you have to lose?”